JoAnne Epps, Temple University's acting president, dies

 The university will hold a press conference at 4:30 p.m.
 You can watch the presser in the video above.

+Our thoughts are with President Epps' family, and with all members of the Temple community in this moment.

+The days ahead will be difficult, but we will lean on one another as President Epps would want us to."

 Epps became ill during the Charles L. Blockson Memorial Service Tuesday afternoon.
-She was then taken to Temple University Hospital for further treatment, the university said in a social media post around 3:10 p.m.
+She was then taken to Temple University Hospital for further treatment and was pronounced dead at around 3:15 p.m., the university said.

-The Temple University Police Association expressed their condolences for Epps on social media just after 3:30 p.m.
+The Temple University Police Association expressed their condolences for Epps on social media.

 Epps was named Acting President back in April temporarily replacing Jason Wingard, Temple's first Black president who resigned in less than two years into his term amid a tenure filled with criticisms from students, faculty and alumni, including facing a no-confidence vote by Temple's faculty union.